-- 1. Increase the supply of affordable rental housing: HOME Program approximately 74 units; and HTF Program approximately 50 units. - 2.
-Support homeownership opportunities for low to moderate income first-time homebuyers: HOME Program approximately 10 units. - 3.
-Increase affordable, accessible housing opportunities for special needs populations: HOPWA and ESG Program 210 individuals. - 4.
-Support local efforts to assure that households in a housing crisis are able to obtain and/or maintain housing stability: HOPWA and ESG Program 2100 individuals. - 5.
-Support job creation or retention efforts: CDBG Program 0 jobs. - 6.
-Support local community development efforts to assist low- and moderate-income citizens to achieve an improved quality of life by supporting locally developed strategies to protect, maintain, and expand access to facilities, and services and to revitalize deteriorating downtown and residential neighborhood areas: CDBG Program 0 facilities. - 7.
-Support local government efforts to provide affordable infrastructure systems to strengthen the foundations for economic growth and alleviate conditions that affect environmental quality, public health, or welfare: CDBG Program 5,972 persons will benefit from new and improved infrastructure systems, to include water and wastewater and broadband.
-Broadband Planning Grants will benefit 10 counties within the State of West Virginia. - 8.
-Respond quickly to the growing spread and effects of COVID-19.
+1. Increase the supply of affordable rental housing: HOME Program 80 units; and HTF Program 50 units.

+2. Support homeownership opportunities for low to moderate income first-time homebuyers: HOME Program - 15 units.

+3. Increase affordable, accessible housing opportunities for special needs populations: HOPWA and ESG Program - 175 individuals.

+4. Support local efforts to assure that households in a housing crisis are able to obtain and/or maintain housing stability: HOPWA and ESG Program - 2800 individuals.

+5. Support job creation or retention efforts: CDBG Program - 0 jobs.

+6. Support local community development efforts to assist low- to moderate-income citizens to achieve an improved quality of life by supporting locally developed strategies to protect, maintain, and expand access to facilities, and services and to revitalize deteriorating downtown and residential neighborhood areas: CDBG Program - 0 facilities.

+7. Support local government efforts to provide affordable infrastructure systems to strengthen the foundations for economic growth and alleviate conditions that affect environmental quality, public health, or welfare: CDBG Program - 3000 households, which will include new and improved infrastructure systems, to include water and wastewater and broadband.